 In the past, the head of the household, would take a spoonful of the Kutia and toss it toward the ceiling, and the more of the grains that stuck to the ceiling the more bountiful the future crop would be.
 This tradition died out over the years, for practical reasons of course.

 Next dish served is the Christmas Eve Borscht with Vushka.

 These special traditional foods, are followed by, several different fish dishes, including pickled herrings, a must at Christmas Eve.
-Next you will be served varenyky (pierogi) with various fillings, holubtsi (cabbage rolls) with rice/mushroom filling, or buckwheat filling, mushroom gravy, cabbage with beans, other bean dishes, pickled mushrooms, kompot (cooked dried fruits drink), jelled fruit dish, and a nice selection of baked goods.
+Next you will be served varenyky (pierogi) with various fillings, holubtsi (cabbage rolls) with rice/mushroom filling, or buckwheat filling, mushroom gravy, cabbage with beans, other bean dishes, pickled mushrooms, kompot (compote -cooked dried fruits drink), jelled fruit dish, and a nice selection of baked goods.

 Pampushky (homemade donuts), were always my mom’s favorite dessert, prepared just before Christmas Eve dinner, so they were very fresh, and absolutely delicious.

 After dinner, the whole family gathers around around the Christmas Tree to sing Christmas Carols.